Why Black Women are Dying in Childbirth & How All Women’s Health Providers Can Help

 The providers with whom we work didn’t enter the profession for the money, but for the opportunity to serve those in need.
 That said, the desire to support the community’s health needs must be balanced with the practice’s need to keep the lights on.
 An excellent way to do this is to implement a charity care program, whereby the practice allows patients to apply for reduced or no-cost medical care.
 The practice can limit a certain percentage of its patient population to charity program participants, and it allows these patients access to care that otherwise may be financially prohibitive.

 Sanctuary programs – those which educate patients about the practice’s commitment to rendering high-quality care regardless of a patient’s immigration status – can also help otherwise marginalized populations of women access crucial care.
 Often, comprehensive and preventive prenatal care can help to predict or avoid childbirth complications, and these programs can play a huge part in reducing the likelihood of a patient dying from preventable causes during delivery.

 Learn More about Jackson LLP’s Patient-Centered Care Approach to Law

 Jackson LLP’s dedicated healthcare attorneys stand committed to improving the patient’s experience in healthcare by supporting medical practices’ legal, regulatory, and educational needs.
 Whether you’re seeking a business attorney for your healthcare practice who understands your devotion to patient care, you’re ready to implement a charity program, or you want to offer cultural competency workshops to educate your staff about their legal and ethical responsibilities, we’d love to help.

-Schedule a free consultation by calling our office at (312) 985-6484 or clicking the button below.
+Schedule a free consultation by clicking the button below.